ksilz/bpf-talks-openj9-memory/README.md

 ````
 docker build -t my-memory-benchmark:openj9-8-new -f Dockerfile-openj9-8 .
 ````
 - As the last step, update the Docker Compose file to use your new image.
 That's the `image:` line in there.
-For the sample image that you just build in the line above, your Docker Compose file would have this `image:` line:
+For the sample image that you just built in the line above, your Docker Compose file would have this `image:` line:
 ````
     image: 'my-memory-benchmark:openj9-8-new'
 ````